We will be closed June 8–12, 2026 while attending CEU classes to further our education and stay current in our industry.

 What Happens During a Chimney Inspection?

-Your chimney sweep can advise you about which type of inspection your chimney needs, depending on your situation the status of your fireplace and chimney.
+Your chimney sweep can advise you about which type of inspection your chimney needs, depending on your situation and the status of your fireplace and chimney.
 Here’s an explanation of the three levels as defined by the NFPA 211:

 • Level 1 Inspection: The Level 1 inspection takes a basic look at the condition of your chimney, using only the naked eye to analyze and inspect the various components that make up your system.
-This inspection is recommended if your appliance and venting system have not changed since the last time you had it services and you plan to use your system the same way you always have.
+This inspection is recommended if your appliance and venting system have not changed since the last time you had it serviced and you plan to use your system the same way you always have.
 During this service, a chimney technician will examine the readily accessible portions of your chimney’s exterior and interior as well as that of the appliance and the chimney connection.
 We will look for soundness of your chimney structure and flue and make sure that your appliance has been installed and connected correctly.
-We’ll also verify that your chimney is free of obstruction and combustible deposits.
+We’ll also verify that your chimney is free of obstructions and combustible deposits.

 • Level 2 Inspection: This level of inspection uses the Chim-Scan camera and is required if changes have been made to your chimney.
 These changes may include switching fuel types, alterations in the shape or material of the flue, or the replacement or addition of an appliance of a dissimilar type, input rating, or efficiency.
 In a Level 2 inspection, you can expect various parts and pieces to be removed from your chimney system so that the technician can get a better look at what’s going on in those harder-to-reach areas.
 This is also the chimney scan you’d need to schedule if you just sold or transferred a property, or recently experienced an operation malfunction or an external event like a building or chimney fire, or seismic weather event.